Smoke alarms and carbon monoxide (CO) alarms

 Future legislation will provide further details on the number, type and condition of appliances, along with where they should be installed; this is expected to be introduced in 2023.

 Electrical safety obligations

-In England and Scotland, you have a legal duty to ensure that any electrical items you have provided in your rental property are safe throughout a tenancy.
+In England, Wales and Scotland, you have a legal duty to ensure that any electrical items you have provided in your rental property are safe throughout a tenancy.
 As well as all appliances, you must also ensure all electrical systems such as sockets, switches and light fittings are safe.

 The electrical safety standards for the private rented sector in England came into force on 1 June 2020 and applies to all new tenancies from 1 July 2020 and all existing tenancies from 1 April 2021.
 The regulation sets out new rules for landlords to ensure all fixed electrical installations are safe and maintained correctly.

 Electrical safety for landlords in Scotland

 It is a legal requirement for landlords to carry out electrical safety inspections for all new and existing tenancies.
 There are two parts that you are required to complete: